Esethucreates/tiktok-influencer-scraper/README.md

 - **Campaign Management**: Additional systems manage outreach, negotiations, and performance tracking

 The modular design ensures that this core discovery functionality remains focused and maintainable while supporting diverse use cases across the broader platform.

-## Getting Started

-This system requires Python 3.8+ and handles TikTok's dynamic content loading through automated browser interaction.
-The application is designed to be self-contained for the discovery process, with clear data export capabilities for integration with downstream systems.

 ---